Triply API¶

 - For Internal datasets, only users that are logged into the triple store can issue queries.

-- For Private datasets, only users that are logged into the triple store and are members of ACCOUNT
+- For Private datasets, only users that are logged into the triple store and are members of ACCOUNT can issue queries.

 Notice that for professional use it is easier and better to use saved queries.
 Saved queries have persistent URIs, descriptive metadata, versioning, and support for reliable large-scale pagination (see how to use pagination with saved query API).
 Still, if you do not have a saved query at your disposal and want to perform a custom SPARQL request against an accessible endpoint, you can do so.
 TriplyDB implements the SPARQL 1.1 Query Protocol standard for this purpose.